microsoft/pxt-ev3/docs/fll.md

 ![Simulator demonstration](/static/fll/simulator.gif)

 Note that the Simulator is also interactive, so you can simulate inputs with any of the sensors.

+See the video [Block-based Coding and Simulation](https://legoeducation.videomarketingplatform.co/v.ihtml/player.html?token=629730c938e452f0fd7653fbc4708166&source=embed&photo%5fid=35719470) for more about using the simulator.

 ### How do I save my programs?